oauth-xx/oauth2/README.md

 ## Compatibility

-Targeted ruby compatibility is non-EOL versions of Ruby, currently 2.7, 3.0 and 3.1.
+Targeted ruby compatibility is 2.7, 3.0 and 3.1.
 Compatibility is further distinguished by supported and unsupported versions of Ruby.
+This gem will work with Ruby versions back to 1.9, though it remains unsupported.
-Ruby is limited to 1.9+ in the gemspec for the 1.4.x series and will be 2.2+ for 2.x releases (see `master` branch).
+Ruby is limited to 1.9+ in the gemspec for the 1.4.x series and is be 2.2+ for next major version releases (see `master` branch).

 <details>
   <summary>Ruby Engine Compatibility Policy</summary>